whitehax0r/ArchLinux-PS4/README.md

 - Launch the 1GB Linux payload using the one of your trust host but I recommend to you to use this [one](https://sleirsgoevy.github.io/900-host/) from [Sleirsgoevy](https://github.com/sleirsgoevy) because this one detects the bootargs.txt file to avoid black screen issues. __I tried with other host but did not detect the bootargs.txt file.__

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-- When you are on the rescushell type the following commands:
+- When you are on the rescueshell type the following commands:
 >__exec install-psxitarch.sh__
 - :warning: If you use the initramfs.cpio.gz from Nazky type the following commands: :warning:
 >__exec install-arch.sh__